farmera/sare_grant/study_results_balloons.md

 Various factors contribute to the overall resolution of an image taken from the air.
 Of interest in our study was the ground sampling distance, i.e. the distance between pixel centers measured on the ground.
-It was desirable to have as small a GSD as possible as the advantage of images captured by kite or balloon (or drone) is their ability to fly low and improve resolution.
-At least one disadvantage of traditional methods such as planes and satellites is their high altitude.
+It was desirable to have as small a GSD as possible as the advantage of images captured by kite or balloon (or drone) is their ability to fly low (hence improving resolution).
+One of several disadvantages of traditional methods such as planes and satellites is their low resolution.

+mallest unit that maps to a single pixel within an image is ~30m x 30m

 For example, the GSD of a Landsat satellite image is ~30m.
-This means that the smallest unit of measure for Landsat is 30m x 30m or 900 sq meters or 0.22 acres (~8% of our total study area).
-Each of our thirty test sections measures 100ft by This is the peak resolution per pixel of Landsat imagery
+This means that the smallest unit that maps to a single pixel for Landsat is 30m x 30m (900 sq meters, 0.22 acres, ~8% of our total study area).
+Each of our thirty test sections measures roughly
+100ft by 60ft thus a single pixel in Landsat imagery (6000 sq ft) This is the peak resolution per pixel of Landsat imagery

 The contribution made by an imaging sensor to achieve sufficient ground sampling distance (GSD) i.e. the size of the smallest element distinguishable, formed part of our initial assessment of cameras.
 The GSD is determined by the height attained by the sensor above ground, by